fanyange/kindle-quotes/README.md

 # Introduction
-This is a web app for collecting my reading quotes and notes.
+This is a web app for collecting my reading highlights and notes.